 Fraudsters are coming up with new ways during the COVID-19 pandemic to scam those who are vulnerable and stressed during these difficult times.
 Read this continuation of scams we have been seeing and stay alert!

-There is no cost involved in filing or qualifying for unemployment.
-So if you get a phone call or email asking for fee to be paid that would be your first red flag!
-Second, government officials will never ask you to share personal information over the phone unless a phone appointment was preplanned and scheduled for a specific date and time.
-This includes a full Social Security number, date of birth, employment history and financial information.
+There is no cost for filing or qualifying for unemployment.
+If you receive a phone call or email asking for a fee to be paid that should be your first red flag!
+Secondly, government officials will never ask you to share personal information over the phone unless a phone appointment was scheduled for a specific date and time.
+This information includes a full Social Security Number, date of birth, employment history, and financial information.

-Cybercriminals have sent phishing emails designed to look like they’re from the U.S. Centers for Disease Control.
-The email might falsely claim to link to a list of coronavirus cases in your area.
-Be careful and don’t click on any link without verifying the source.
+Scammers are also sending phishing emails designed to look like they are from the U.S. Centers for Disease Control (CDC).
+The email falsely claims to link to a list of coronavirus cases in your area.
+Be careful and do not click on any link without verifying the source.

-Cybercriminals have targeted employees’ HR email accounts.
-One phishing email begins, “All, Due to the coronavirus outbreak, [company name] is actively taking safety precautions by instituting a Communicable Disease Management Policy.”
-If you click on the fake company policy, you’ll download malicious software.
+Cybercriminals aretargeting employees’ Human Resource email accounts.
+One phishing email might say, “All, Due to the coronavirus outbreak, [company name] is actively taking safety precautions by instituting a Communicable Disease Management Policy.”
+If you click on the fake company policy, you will download malicious software onto your device.

-For every email or message you get STOP, LOOK and THINK for a second or two before you click on any link in an email or open an attachment.
-One click can cause you or your company a lot of damage/headache.
-From January 1 until today, the FTC has gotten 18,235 reports related to COVID-19, and people reported losing $13.44 million dollars to fraud.
+For every email or message you receive STOP, LOOK and THINK for a second or two before you click on any link in an email or open an attachment.
+One click can cause you or your company a lot of damage and headache.
+From January 1 until today, the FTC has received 18,235 reports related to COVID-19, and people reported losing $13.44 million dollars to fraud.